belgianGeek/BadassBoard/README.md

 - Weather forecast (thanks to the _OpenWeatherMap_ API) => you'll need a token to use this thing ;
 - Web shorcuts to several websites (based on the DuckduckGo _Bangs_ system) ;
 - Audio streaming from YouTube thanks to the _Invidio.us_ API (playlist and videos are both supported) ;
+- IT units converter (only from bytes to terabytes for now) ;

 All of that available through a (nice ?) and customizable UI.